BroJenuel-Youtube/laravel-mongodb/docs/src/3xx/read-function.md

 This are some basic way to retrieve or read data.

-## Retrieving all models
+## all - Retrieving all data
-This will retrieve all data, `Note: If you have a lot thousands of data, this is not recommended way`
+This will retrieve all data, `Note: If you have a thousands of data, this is not recommended way`
 ```php
 $users = User::all();
 ```

-## Retrieving a record by primary key
+## find - Retrieve record by primary key
 This will retrieve specific data by finding specific id.
 ```php
 $user = User::find('517c43667db388101e00000f');
 ```

-## Where
+## where
 We can also get data that we want using where.
 ```php
 $posts =